nathanielbd/inverted-pendulum/README.md

 Simulation of an inverted pendulum on a cart stabilized with a PID controller.
 Input is the angle of the pendulum and output is the rotation of the wheels.

 ## Usage
-Open `index.html` in the browser.
-Try *gently* tugging on the pendulum's mass or the cart and watch the system stabilize itself.
+Try at [https://SASE-Labs-2021.github.io/inverted-pendulum](https://SASE-Labs-2021.github.io/inverted-pendulum).
+Otherwise, clone the repo and open `index.html` in the browser.

+Try tuning the proportional, integral, and derivative terms of the controller using the sliders.
+Apply your changes by clicking the "Restart Engine" button.
+You can inform your tuning process my viewing the graph of the angle sensor output.
+Also see the example MicroPython and Arduino code.